siynsun/PUI2016_ss9558/HW7_ss9558/Review_xg656.md

 Reviewer:Xianbo Gao, xg656.

-Generally speaking, it's able to read the plot, but there's room for improvement.

-The first plot should move up so that it won't cover the title "Temperature".
-The x-axis labels and y-axis labels are needed.
-Besides, it is recommanded to add the units of x and y quantities as well.
-There are two lines: one dotted line and one solid line.
-The label of these lines are needed.
-There are altogether 4 plots but there's only two titles.
-Besides, the titles can be more specificated to incated more information.

-The plot is a bit small and crowded.
-Besides, it's not necessary to use dot lines in 2nd, 3rd and 4th plot.
-3rd and 4th plot looks exactly the same.
-In order to provide more information, maybe it's better to use other methods such as plotting something like error bar.
+Generally speaking, it's good plot which shows information clearly.

+There are x-axis labels, y-axis labels and legends.
+These labels provide useful information.
+However, the title is missing.
+A title can clearly indicate what the plot want to show.

+The plot is big and clear.
+The colors are simple and distinguishable.
+The labels are cleaer as well.
+It's a beautiful plot.
+However, the widths of red bars and blue bars are not the same.
+It's better to use same width.
+There's a possibility that red bars cover blue bars.
+It's better to stack them.

 The plot honestly reproduced the data.
+It's an honest plot.